rubocode/cdi/fundamentals/intelligence/index.md

 It seems a fundamental idea.

-In this exploration, we take the fundamental element of a system as _an intelligence_.
+In this exploration, we take the fundamental element of a system as ***a node of intelligence***.
 This is a higher-level abstraction of an active component that is alive.
 Active means that it will initiate action — it has agency.
 Alive means that its internal state can change without provocation.